RickyL2/JavaObjectDetectorOpenCV/README.md

 Hello, thanks for checking out our java app.
 It was a class project so its pretty simple.
 Room for improvement.

-Requirements: Java version 8 or greator
-              1 or more webcams
+Requirements: Java version 8 or greator and 1 or more webcams

 In order to use the app, you are going to need some haar cascade models.
 Some models have been provided within the folder titled: DefaultCascadeClassifiers